FlorescuAndrei/15-FxTodoList/README.md

   - Controls : Button , Label, RadioButton, CheckBox, TextField, PasswordField, ComboBox(Dropdown list), Slider, Spinner, ColorPicker, DatePicker, etc… .
   - Events and Event Handler: every control has a set of events (onMouseClicked).
 The events from .fxml file are handled in controller.

 TodoData class is a Singleton:  only one instance of the class is created on the entire run of the application.
 The Singleton class crate the one instance of itself.
 Have a private constructor.
 Contains a static method that allow any classes to get the single instance and to call it’s methods.

+SceneBuilder: visual layout tool for designing JavaFx applications.